Advanced Aikido strategy offers you a systematic plan of action.

 A straight full-on attack, often involving anger and rage, carries a lot of energy.
 Trying to stop this energy or reason with the attacker is difficult.
 Just stay calm, get out of the way, and redirect the energy.

-Other attacks may be less physical, but can still damage you in a more subtle way.
+Other attacks may be less physical, but can damage you in a more subtle way.
 With feints and jabs that are not committed attacks, there is no reason to over-react.
-Just use correct distance, parry and be prepared for their full on attack, if it comes!
+Just use correct distance, parry and be prepared for their full attack!

 If someone has grabbed hold of you, how did you allow that to happen?
 Anyway, don't resist, this just gives them more to grip onto.
 Just relax, feel for an opening, and use it to break their balance.

-In advanced aikido strategy, you are dealing with movement of energy, rather than solid power.
-So there is always a way to avoid direct energy and lead it to a safer place.
+In advanced aikido strategy, you deal with energy movement, rather than solid power.
+So there is always a way to avoid direct energy and lead it safely.

-Remember by keeping correct ma-ai (proper distance), your attacker will have to choose between letting you go or attacking full on.
-Then, you can respond with your choice of Aikido technique.
-Use patience and skill to draw your opponent into giving a more committed attack.
+Remember by keeping correct distance, your attacker will have to choose between letting you go or attacking full on.
+Then, you can respond with your Aikido move.
+Use patience and skill to draw your opponent in.

-How many Aikido Shihan, Instructors, or students have you met, that have had a street fight lately?
+How many Instructors, or students have you met, that have had a street fight?

 Not many right!

 So, it appears that just by learning Aikido, it turns us into reasonable human beings.
 This is an advanced Aikido strategy!